kwaziio/docker-windows-lighthouse/README.md

 For more information about the Google Lighthouse CLI, see the tool's [official documentation](https://github.com/GoogleChrome/lighthouse).

-*NOTE: This project tracks the latest stable version of the Google Lighthouse CLI on available on NPM.*
+*NOTE: This project tracks the latest stable version of the Google Lighthouse CLI available on NPM.*